-In the western world, penny stocks used to be those stocks who trade below one dollar.
-However, nowadays, the stocks trading below $5 are considered as penny stocks there.
+Quick Note: In the United States, penny stocks used to be those stocks who trade below one dollar ($1) i.e. the stock worth pennies.
+However, nowadays, even the stocks trading below five-dollar are considered penny stocks there.

 Generally, penny stocks are not known to many as retail investors do not have information about these stocks and the institutional investors do not invest in these companies because of their low market capitalization.
 Therefore, if you are able to find one such stock before the market does, then it can turn out to be a great wealth creator for you.

 The cons list of penny stocks is too large compared to its pros.
 Here are few of common disadvantages of buying penny stocks: